Kanomace/Kanomace.github.io/index.md

 </style>

 <div class="justify-text">
     Welcome to my academic homepage!
-I am a final-year undergrad majoring in EE at Fuzhou University and Maynooth University (Combined Degrees).
-At present, I am working as a research assistant at the Institute of Electrical Power Systems and Equipment, under the supervision of Prof.Jiang Hao and Dr.Yin Cunyi.
+I received the B.Eng. degree in electronic engineering from Fuzhou University’s Maynooth International Engineering College, Fuzhou, China, in 2025.
+In the latter half of 2025, I commenced pursuing the M.Sc. degree in electronics with the School of Electrical and Electronic Engineering, Nanyang Technological University (NTU), Singapore.
     <br><br>
-    I am currently seeking opportunities to pursue a Master's degree.
-If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - jiacheng.huang@ieee.org
+    My research interests encompass industrial Internet of Things, wireless sensing, applied machine learning, and related domains.
+I am currently with the Delta-NTU Corporate Lab for Cyber-Physical Systems, Nanyang Technological University, and my present research focuses on millimeter-wave radar and human activity recognition (HAR).
+If you are interested in any aspect of my work or potential collaboration, please feel free to reach out via email at jiacheng008@e.ntu.edu.sg.
 </div>

 ---